 Pets make us laugh, they ease our troubles and enrich our lives.
 Research shows pets are good for us both physically and emotionally.
-During a visit from therapy animals, patients can disconnect from their illness and feel happy and hopeful even it’s only for a short time.
+During a visit from therapy animals, patients can disconnect from their illness and feel happy and hopeful even if only for a short time.

 Rancho Coastal Humane Society’s Pet Assisted Therapy (PAT) teams are a special group of volunteers who recognize that their pets have something to offer and want to share them with others within the community.
 Pet Assisted Therapy helps patients to aid recovery from health problems or to help people cope with certain medical conditions.
 Many medical providers support Pet Assisted Therapy and believe it has several benefits such as helping with personal and social development, increased self-esteem, improved mental health, bettering social skills and can help reduce stress and blood pressure.